 Great transparency mode

-Bose’s aware mode offers a great way to remain aware of your surroundings, for let’s say walking the dog.
-I can clearly hear the waves of the ocean in aware mode, not when noise cancelling is one.
-An easy reminder sounds is Bose’s core competency.
+Bose’s aware mode offers a great way to remain aware of your surroundings, for, let’s say, walking the dog.
+I can clearly hear the waves of the ocean in aware mode, not when noise canceling is one.
+An easy reminder sound is Bose’s core competency.

 Phone Call Quality

-The size of the earbuds is much smaller than previous versions.
+The size of the earbuds is much smaller than in previous versions.
 Nothing is sticking out of your ear.
 They fit flush to my ears with the adjustable rings provided.
 I can brush against my ear without the earbuds falling out.
-I experienced very acceptable noise level when windy on the beach, sound still came through beautifully.
+I experienced very acceptable noise levels when windy on the beach.
+The sound still came through beautifully.

 Includes earbud fit test

-If you need great sounding earbuds to accompany you in your daily activities, the Bose QC Earbuds 2 are a great find.
+If you need great-sounding earbuds to accompany you in your daily activities, the Bose QC Earbuds 2 are a great find.
 Apple’s sound from the EarPods Pro is just not there for me, besides the incompatibility with the shape of my ears.
-Call quality on the Bose has gotten better, but needs improvement.
+The call quality on the Bose has gotten better but needs improvement.
 So, if your activities include occasional calls with the emphasis on music playback, Bose latest Noise Canceling wireless Earbuds are for you.